josheschulz/TourDeFatBikeOrgan/PowerTest/README.md

 No...
 Something is wrong with my measurements, because stopping all transmiting and recieving did nothing.

 Turning the radio off though... drops me down to 7mA.

+Making that loop nothing but an 8second powerdown sleep and usage goes to nothing (.08mA).

+So 10mA to operate the radio.
+7mA to run the loop.